VileVillain98/DSA_Assignment_1_2023-X3000/README.md

 # DSA_Assignment_1_2023-X3000
 Distributed Systems and Applications Assignment 1 on Restful APIs and Remote Invocation with Ballerina

-# Q1: Faculty Management System using a Restful API.
+Q1: Faculty Management System using a Restful API.

-The goal is to create a Restful API to manage staff, offices, and courses within the Faculty of Computing and Informatics.
-Offices can have multiple lecturers, and each lecturer has attributes like staff number, office number, staff name, title, and a list of courses they teach.
-Courses have attributes like course name, course code, and NQF level.
+The goal is to create a Restful API to manage staff, offices and courses within the Faculty of Computing and Informatics.
+Offices can have multiple lecturers and each lecturer has attributes like staff number, office number, staff name, title and a list of courses they teach.
+Courses have attributes like course name, course code and NQF level.
 The API should provide these functions:
 - Add a new lecturer
 - List all lecturers in the faculty
 - Update lecturer information